-General Consents and Agreements for Inpatient, ED, Ambulatory Surgery and Pre-Surgical Testing
+General Consent and Agreements for the Following Services: Inpatient, Observation, Emergency Department, Ambulatory Surgery and Pre-Surgical Testing

 This general consent and agreement form is specifically for your emergency department, observation visit, inpatient stay, ambulatory surgery stay, and/or your pre-surgical testing related to this encounter, thus if you come in through the emergency room and give consent and later are admitted as an inpatient for example, this consent covers you for this encounter.
 Another example would be signing this consent at the time of pre-surgical testing which covers the pre-surgical testing visit as well as the consent for that surgical procedure, so long as the testing and the procedure are within 30 days of each other.
 This general consent has 8 sections which includes: